Skip to content

 Big Integers

 If a number is bigger than 253 – 1 (max safe integer in JS), fx will parse it as BigInt.
-To work with BigInts in JavaScript, use n suffix:
+To work with BigInts in JavaScript, use the n suffix:

 sh